Sikandarh11/Dravet-Syndrome-Deep-Learning-Work/README.md

 ## Reproducibility Guidelines

 - All code, including preprocessing, training, and evaluation, is included and documented.
-- The code is version controlled and all dependencies are specified in `requirements.txt` and/or `environment.yml`.
+- The code is version controlled and all dependencies are specified in `requirements.txt`.
 - Scripts are modular and annotated for clarity.
 - Results in the paper can be reproduced following the instructions above.
 - For any issues, see [Contact](#contact).